Benchmarking: It's All About Performance

 Key to this is a willingness to share information and compare outcomes with other peer organisations.

 One of the key benefits of benchmarking is that it can help overcome resistance to change by highlighting alternative ways of solving problems.

-Learning from others and sharing knowledge of what has worked well during benchmarking can go a long way to making the task more manageable.
-To make the process easier many hospitals publish their own benchmarking guidelines.
+Learning from others and sharing knowledge of what has worked well during benchmarking can go a long way in making the task more manageable.
+To make the process easier, many hospitals publish their own benchmarking guidelines.

 To work well, benchmarking needs to be a team process.

 As part of the purpose of benchmarking is to raise standards, it’s likely that the outcomes may involve changes to current practices.
 This means that the effects of change could be felt throughout the entire clinical team and possibly extend throughout the department.